To prepare graduates for vocationally-oriented accounting positions.

 - Communicate and express ideas orally and in writing.

-- Utilize the major componenets of the accounting information system, record transactions into various journals and ledgers, and prepare the primary fiancial statements for a sole proprietorship, partnership, or small corporation.
+- Utilize the major components of the accounting information system, record transactions into various journals and ledgers, and prepare the primary financial statements for a sole proprietorship, partnership, or small corporation.

-- Apply the fundamentals of aborption, job and process costing, including fixed and variable costs, contribution margin/breakeven analysis, budgeting and variance analysis, and relevant cost/revenues.
+- Apply the fundamentals of absorption, job and process costing, including fixed and variable costs, contribution margin/breakeven analysis, budgeting and variance analysis, and relevant cost/revenues.

 - Apply economic theory to the analysis of a variety of private and public policy concerns using basic economic concepts and analytical tools.